catherinism/catherinism.github.io/_posts/2019-07-11-understand_scope_and_hoisting_in_javascript.markdown

 ![](http://i68.tinypic.com/14tomxl.png)

-This is how I imagine how hoisting looks like, and inside the container are declarations that can be hoisted:)
+This is how I imagine how hoisting looks like; and inside the container are declarations that can be hoisted:)

 Simple Example: